Dictionary.com

 1. a large American snapping turtle, Macroclemys temmincki, having three prominent ridges on its shell and a wormlike process on the floor of the mouth used to attract prey.

-Origin of alligator snapping turtle1
+Origin of alligator snapping turtle

 An Americanism dating back to 1790–1800

-Compare Meanings
+Compare meaning

-How does alligator snapping turtle compare to similar and commonly confused words?
+How does alligator-snapping-turtle compare to similar and commonly confused words?
 Explore the most common comparisons:

 Example Sentences